electric-it/tosca-lens/README.md

 https://github.com/openstack/congress
 https://github.com/openstack/congress/blob/master/congress/datasources/vCenter_driver.py

 The Congress project from OpenStack is conceptually very similar to the whole of the effort around ReaperBot.
 Though, the design and implementation is much different.
 OpenStack Congress is a policy enforcement engine that will work against multiple cloud providers.

-**Key Differences:**
-* Congress is a complete project, with a TOSCA style view of APIs and policy engine
- * ReaperBot is an orchestrated collection of standalone services.
-These services can be easily used outside of the context of ReaperBot.
-* Congress utilizes a custom static language to represent policy logic
- * ReaperBot utilizes lambda functions to allow the logic for each policy to be expressed in one of several different languages
-* Congress is written in Python
- * ReaperBot is not
+Whereas TOSCALens is simply a library that allows for the translation of native cloud metadata to a TOSCA compliant format.